AhmedAliOfficial/swift-sandbox/README.md

   src="static/package-search-json.png"
 />

-> Note: Hitting `Enter` after filling in the search bar will bring you to a
+> Note: After filling in the search bar, hitting `Enter` or clicking
+> `See All Results for "json"`  will bring you to a comprehensive search page
-> more comprehensive search page with more results.
+> with more results.

 #### Submit a package